CASE STUDIES

 In front of a busy Safeway store and gas station we placed a double chip seal in 2005.
 The pavement had “block” cracking throughout the entire area.
 Liquid asphalt CRS-2P was applied, with 1/2"-1/4" aggregate on the bottom lift, 3/8”-#10 for the top lift, then a CSS-1h (diluted) fog seal was applied.

-As of April 2019, 14 Years Later (2nd photo), the pavement has developed a few cracks, but is still much improved.
+As of January 2021, almost 16 Years Later (2nd photo), the pavement has developed a few cracks, but is still much improved.
 Recommend another chip seal at this time, but the previous “block” cracking is not reflecting through.

-This busy Auburn arterial (above) should have had the pavement ground off and replaced with hot mix asphalt.
+This busy Auburn arterial should have had the pavement ground off and replaced with hot mix asphalt.
 The funds were not available for that, so we applied a double chip seal in 2006.
+The first lift of chip seal was installed using 1/2"-1/4" aggregate.
+The second lift used 3/8”-#10 aggregate, then fog sealed with CSS-1H.
 It has had no maintenance since then, it is a little bumpy with a few cracks, but the double chip seal is holding it together in much better condition than it was.

 We value your privacy.
 Information you supply us with will be used only to contact you.